jamesesguerra/vault/angular/2 - Components.md

 ### Changing State

 **Change Detection**
 Angular's change detection mechanism is powered by zone.js, which notifies Angular about user events, expired timers etc. When Angular receives a notification, it checks components for changes and updates the DOM accordingly.
-This makes it so that you can change state by simply updating the properties of the clas
+This makes it so that you can change state by simply updating the properties of the class

 ```ts
 this.selectedUser = DUMMY_USERS[0];